TrivadisPF/data-mesh-hackathon/documentation/showcase/SalesOrder_OrderCompletedDP.md

 The data for the init has to be provided in `data-transfer/data-mesh-poc/simulator/sales-order/init`

-## Simulation
+## (2) Simulation

-The following StreamSets Pipelines are simulating the data
+The following StreamSets Pipeline is simulating the data

- * **salesorder_simulate-order-online** - simulate new Online orders and updates
+ * **salesorder_simulate-order-online** - simulate new Online orders and updates to existing orders

-The data for the simulator has to be provided in `data-transfer/data-mesh-poc/simulator/sales-order/`.
+The data for the simulator has to be provided in `data-transfer/data-mesh-poc/simulator/salesorder/`.

 `sales_order_obj_online_events.csv`